kwpid/connect-4-ranked-2/replit.md

 ### UI/UX Decisions

 The application utilizes React with TypeScript, styled using TailwindCSS for a custom dark theme.
 UI components are built using Radix UI for accessibility.
 Cosmetic systems include:
--   **Titles**: Text displayed under player usernames, categorized as Ranked (season), Tournament, Leaderboard, and Shop.
+-   **Titles**: Text displayed under player usernames in ALL CAPS format, categorized as Ranked (season), Tournament, Leaderboard, and Shop.
 AI opponents also display titles.
+Positioned underneath username within banner area.
--   **Banners**: 150x50 PNG images displayed behind usernames in menus and during matches, available as Default, Shop (purchasable), and Ranked (season rewards).
+-   **Banners**: 150x50 PNG images displayed behind usernames in menus and during matches, enlarged by 25% (62px height), available as Default, Shop (purchasable), and Ranked (season rewards).
 AI opponents use shop banners and ranked banners from previous seasons only.
 An Inventory screen manages both.
 -   The game board has been expanded to 9x7 for increased strategic depth.
+-   **Clean UI**: Inventory and Tournament buttons display without emoji decorations for a cleaner interface.

 ### Technical Implementations